-On October 13, 2016, the Company announced a definitive agreement with Denison Mines Corp. for Denison to acquire an immediate 80% ownership of the Hook-Carter Property in exchange for 7,500,000 common shares of Denison.
+On October 13, 2016, the Company announced a definitive agreement whereby Denison acquired an immediate 80% ownership of the Hook-Carter Property in exchange for 7,500,000 common shares of Denison.
 The shares are subject to an escrow arrangement whereby one-sixth of the shares were released on closing with an additional one-sixth of the shares being released in six month increments until fully released.
 The sale of the property was completed on November 4, 2016.

-Under the definitive agreement, ALX will retain a 20% interest in the Hook-Carter Property and Denison agrees to fund ALX's share of the first \$12M in expenditures under a joint venture to be formed.
-Denison is required to spend \$3.0M on the Hook Lake Property over the first 3 years.
-If Denison does not meet the \$3.0M work commitment, ALX's interest will increase from 20% to 25% and Denison's interest in the property will decrease from 80% to 75%.
+Under the definitive agreement, ALX will retain a 20% interest in Hook-Carter and Denison agreed to fund ALX's share of the first \$12 million in expenditures prior to the formation of a joint venture.
+Denison is operator of exploration and is required to spend \$3.0 million at Hook Lake over the first 3 years, which at the date of this document has been exceeded.
 Thirty-six months after the effective date of the agreement, the parties will form a joint venture, in which all material decisions shall be carried by a vote representing a 51% ownership interest.

-On November 4, 2016, Denison also purchased the Coppin Lake Property from AREVA Resources Canada Inc. (now Orano Canada Inc.) and UEX Corporation for cash payments of \$35,000 and a 1.5% net smelter royalty.
-Under the terms of the Hook-Carter agreement, Denison and ALX have elected to have these ten claims form part of the Hook-Carter Property and ALX's interest in these claims will be the same as its interest in the Hook-Carter Property.
+On November 4, 2016, Denison also purchased the Coppin Lake Property from Orano and UEX for cash payments of \$35,000 and a 1.5% net smelter royalty.
+Under the terms of the Hook-Carter agreement, Denison and ALX have elected to have these ten claims form part of Hook-Carter and ALX's interest in these claims will be the same as its interest in Hook-Carter.

-On January 17, 2017, the Company announced that it had received notice from Denison of its 2017 uranium exploration plans on the Hook-Carter Property.
-The 2017 exploration plans included initial ground resistivity and electromagnetic surveying during the winter season, followed by a reconnaissance five-hole diamond drill program (2,700 metres) during the summer months.
+On January 17, 2017, the Company announced that it had received notice from Denison of its 2017 uranium exploration plans on Hook-Carter.
+The 2017 exploration plans included initial ground resistivity and EM surveying during the winter season, followed by a reconnaissance five-hole diamond drill program (2,700 metres) during the summer months.
 Work was expected to be focused on the southwestern portion of the property, where Athabasca sandstone thicknesses vary between 250 and 450 metres.

-On September 12, 2017, the Company announced that it had received notice from Denison that Denison, as operator, had elected to defer the Hook-Carter Project drilling program originally planned for the late summer of 2017 to the winter of 2018.
+On September 12, 2017, the Company announced that it had received notice from Denison that it had elected to defer the Hook-Carter drilling program originally planned for the late summer of 2017 to the winter of 2018.
 Higher costs associated with helicopter-supported drilling programs in summer months, complications with recent forest fires in the area, and the integration and interpretation of significant amounts of ground geophysical data acquired earlier in 2017, were all contributing factors to Denison's decision.

-On January 17, 2018, the Company announced that a \$2.2 million diamond drilling program had commenced at the Hook-Carter property.
+On January 17, 2018, Denison and ALX announced that a \$2.2 million diamond drilling program had commenced at Hook-Carter.
 Approximately 10,000 metres of drilling was planned in up to 17 holes to test compelling targets generated from geophysical surveys completed in 2017.

-On March 29, 2018, the Company announced initial drill results from the drilling program at the Hook-Carter Property.
+On March 29, 2018, the Company announced initial drill results from the drilling program at Hook-Carter.
 Four holes totaling 2,656.7 metres were completed and a fifth hole was lost at 405 metres due to unstable ground conditions.
 Elevated radioactivity was noted in two holes ranging up to 184 counts per second measured on a Mount Sopris 2GHF-1000 - Triple Gamma downhole probe.
 Due to warming weather conditions, drilling was temporarily suspended and was set to resume in May 2018.

-On May 24, 2018, the Company announced that a diamond drilling program had resumed at the Hook-Carter Property.
+On May 24, 2018, the Company announced that a diamond drilling program had resumed at Hook-Carter.
 The 2018 summer program was planned to include approximately 3,500 metres of diamond drilling in five to six holes using two drill rigs to test high-priority geophysical targets developed by Denison in 2017.